Amazon Business Analyst Intern Assessment and Interview Questions

 As an intern, you are not fully a business analyst per se.
 However, you will be expected to learn the bare requirements by the end of your internship.

-Another difference between interns and full-time employees is that interns do not earn salaries as full-time as business analysts do.
+Another difference between interns and full-time Amazon business analyst is that interns do not earn salaries as full-time as business analysts do.
 However, they get stipends to cater to their housing and living .

 Interns are usually under supervision while full time employees are not.
 Also, interns can be promoted or retained to get full time jobs.